pou0ya/pou0ya.github.io/content/authors/admin/_index.md

 ## About Me

 Pouya Hosseini is an Electrical Engineering graduate with a Bachelor's degree, specializing in Signal Processing, Image Processing, and Machine Learning.
 His undergraduate thesis focused on developing a novel texture descriptor based on an improved Orthogonal Difference Local Binary Pattern, conducted under the supervision of Dr. Sadegh Fadaei.

-He is currently pursuing his Master's degree at Yazd University, Yazd, Iran, under the supervision of Prof. Jamshid Abouei.
-His current research interests include integrated sensing and communication (ISAC), integrated sensing, communication, and computing (ISCC), the Internet of Medical Things (IoMT), federated learning (FL), and optimization theory.

-In addition to his academic work, he is the content creator and editor of the Danesh Academy YouTube channel, where he produces educational videos focused on Electrical Engineering, with a particular emphasis on wireless communication.